10 Best Industrials Moat Stocks for November 2025

 Risk Factors

-• Exposure to cyclical automotive and industrial demand
+• Exposure to cyclical automotive industry trends

 UL Solutions Inc. (ULS)